 Railways are the principal mode of transportation for carrying huge loads and bulky goods for long and short distances in India.
 Railways have become more important in India’s economy.
 However, rail transport suffers from certain problems as well, which are mentioned below:

-- Construction of bridges is required across rivers’ wide beds for lying down the railway lines.
+- Construction of bridges is required across rivers’ wide beds for laying down the railway lines.

 - In the hilly terrains of the peninsular region, railway tracks are laid through low hills, gaps or tunnels.

 - The Himalayan mountainous regions are also unfavourable for the construction of railway lines due to the highest elevation points in the surface, sparse population and lack of economic opportunities.

 - It is difficult to lay railway lines on sandy plains.